Bradley effect: Mid-1990s

 Colin Powell was reportedly warned of the Bradley effect when he was considered to be a potential 1996 presidential candidate.

 In 1995, when Colin Powell's name was floated as a possible 1996 Republican presidential candidate, Powell reportedly spoke of being cautioned by publisher Earl G. Graves about the phenomenon described by the Bradley effect.
 With regard to opinion polls showing Powell leading a hypothetical race with then-incumbent Bill Clinton, Powell was quoted as saying, "Every time I see Earl Graves, he says, 'Look, man, don't let them hand you no crap.
 When [white voters] go in that booth, they ain't going to vote for you.'"

-Possible diminished effects

-Analyses of recent elections suggest that there may be some evidence of a diminution in the 'Bradley Effect'.
-However, at this stage, such evidence is too limited to confirm a trend.

 2003 Louisiana gubernatorial election

 A few analysts, such as political commentator and The Weekly Standard editor Fred Barnes, attributed the four-point loss by Indian American candidate Bobby Jindal in the 2003 Louisiana gubernatorial runoff election to the Bradley effect.
 In making his argument, Barnes mentioned polls that had shown Jindal with a lead.
 Others, such as National Review contributor Rod Dreher, countered that later polls taken just before the election correctly showed that lead to have evaporated, and reported the candidates to be statistically tied.
 In 2007, Jindal ran again, this time securing an easy victory, with his final vote total remaining in line with or stronger than the predictions of the polls conducted shortly before the election.